spikything/supermegachat/README.md

 TEST_USER = "tester@tester.com"
 TEST_PASS = "tester"
 ~~~~
+Note that TEST_USER and TEST_PASS are only needed if you switch authentication from `signInWithPopup` to use `signInWithEmailAndPassword`.
+You may wish to do this to enable users without a Google account to register, or to provision the Firebase auth emulator with a user account to test email/pass authentication.

 ### `npm start`

-Runs the app in the development mode, then available at [http://localhost:3000](http://localhost:3000)
+Runs the app in the development mode, then available (by default) at [http://localhost:3000](http://localhost:3000)

 ### `npm test`